 The best time to purchase a plane ticket to Hawaii is during April, May, September, and early October.
 Be cautious of any holidays during these months which can cause a price change.

 To Pack and What Not to Pack

 I tell myself each time I go away, “I’m not going to overpack.
-I even packed weeks before my trip, and I still OVER PACKED!
+I even packed weeks before my trip, still, I OVER PACKED!
 We were staying for 10 days, so I planned on checking bags.
-(Check to see the price to check in your bags with your airline) We had two flights and I was traveling with two of my children.
+(Check baggage fees with your airline)

 I used the Roll Method when packing which created more space in our luggage.
-I didn’t purchase sunblock and some other items because I knew I wouldn’t need them coming back to New Jersey.
+I did not purchase sunblock and some other items because I knew I would not need them coming back to New Jersey.
 I waited until I arrived and brought sunblock and gave the remainder to my daughter.

 Some items can be purchased before or you can wait until you reach your destination.
 There are plenty of Targets and Walmarts in Hawaii.
-Don’t buy huge bottles of sunblock or things you won’t be able to use for months later.
+Don’t buy huge bottles of sunblock or things you won’t be able to use.
 Also, be watchful of buying items, ask yourself will you have room in your luggage?